Absolute Security Processes

 We remain cyber secure through applying security best practices

 Absolute employees receive security training during onboarding and on an ongoing basis.
-Employees are required to read and sign information security policies covering the confidentiality, integrity, availability of the systems and services that are used to deliver Absolute services.
+Employees are required to read and sign information security policies covering the confidentiality, integrity, and availability of the systems as well as services that are used to deliver Absolute products and services.
 Where applicable, including for particularly sensitive positions, Absolute also conducts certain criminal background checks on employees before employment.

 We classify our data against industry best practices to ensure that we design and implement security controls to manage and safeguard data against unauthorized access, improper retention, and unsafe destruction.

 Absolute and its products undergo frequent audits.
 For more details, please refer to the Absolute Product and Company Certifications page.